- 126.96.36.199 Taxpayer Advocate Service (TAS)

 For information on Submission Processing Policy on the use of FAX and Signature Stamps, refer to IRM 184.108.40.206.8, Use of FAX for Taxpayer Submissions.

 IRC § 1441 provides for withholding of tax on payments to nonresident aliens.
-Treasury Regulation 1.1441-4(b)(2) mandates using Form 8233 (or an acceptable substitute) by an alien who is claiming exemption from withholding of income tax on compensation for independent or dependent personal services performed in the United States because of an applicable provision in a tax treaty, or:
+Treasury Regulation 1.1441-4(b)(2) mandates using Form 8233 (or an acceptable substitute) by a nonresident alien who is claiming exemption from withholding of income tax on compensation for independent or dependent personal services performed in the United States because of an applicable provision in a tax treaty, or:

 If taxpayer (TP) is a nonresident alien individual who is receiving...
 Then, if the TP is the beneficial owner of that income, use this form to claim...
 Compensation for independent personal services performed in the United States A tax treaty withholding exemption for part or all of that compensation and/or to claim the daily personal exemption amount.
 Compensation for dependent personal services performed in the United States A tax treaty withholding exemption for part or all of that compensation.

 Do not use Form 8233 to claim the daily personal exemption amount.

 Non-compensatory scholarship or fellowship income and personal service income (including compensatory scholarship or fellowship income) from the same withholding agent A tax treaty withholding exemption for part or all of both types of income.

 Do not use Form 8233:

 If the TP is beneficial owner who is...
 Instead, use...
 Receiving compensation for dependent personal services performed in the United States and you are not claiming a tax treaty withholding exemption for that compensation Form W-4, Employee's Withholding Allowance Certificate Receiving non-compensatory scholarship or fellowship income and you are not receiving any personal services income from the same withholding agent Form W-8 BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding or, if elected by the withholding agent, Form W-4 for the non-compensatory scholarship or fellowship income.
 Claiming only foreign status or treaty benefits with respect to income that is not compensation for personal services Form W-8 BEN.